astutz96/Mars-Photo/README.md

 - How to create Composable functions.
 - How to use architecture components including ViewModel.
 - How to use coroutines for long-running tasks.
-- Familiarity with lazy grid
+- Familiarity with lazy gridd

 Getting Started
 ---------------